benfreudberg/imu_board/README.md

 # imu_board
-A bare-bones IMU board for attitude tracking to be used with head-tracking software or other general purpose uses.
+A bare-bones USB-based IMU board for attitude tracking to be used with head-tracking software or other general purpose uses.